AlgyJr/ios_guides/Table-View-Guide.md

 ### Variable row height
 There are two ways to have different row heights on a per cell basis.
 If project is targeted only for iOS 8 and above, you can simply have Auto Layout adjust your row heights as necessary.
-In other cases you will need to manually compute the height of each row in your `UITableViewDelegate`.
+In other cases, you will need to manually compute the height of each row in your `UITableViewDelegate`.